Are you moving on a working holiday visa to Canada? How exciting!

 If you are planning to move to Canada, there are several visa options available to you:

-- From when we first submitted the application to the pool, getting selected and submitting all papers to finally being approved.
+- From when we first applied to the pool, getting selected and submitting all papers to finally being approved.

 - If you are between 18-30 or 35 years old (depending on a country you are from), you might be eligible to apply.

-- To find out details, please go to Government of Canada site here.
+- To find out details, please go to the Government of Canada site here.

 - Make sure to print out your POE or save it somewhere for easy access.
 Trust me people forget passwords all the time.